 A win-win situation

-Merck will continue to play an active role in China’s transformation into an innovation-driven economy.
+Merck KGaA Darmstadt, Germany will continue to play an active role in China’s transformation into an innovation-driven economy.
 At the same time, China’s growth in digital technologies will benefit us.
 We will therefore continue to invest heavily in our activities in electronic materials and display technologies.
-And this will allow Merck and China to shape their path to the digital future together.
+And this will allow us and China to shape our path to the digital future together.